Trevor Goodyear

 Bio

-Trevor Goodyear (he/him) is a registered nurse and Acting Assistant Professor in the School of Nursing at the University of British Columbia.
+Dr. Trevor Goodyear (he/him) is a registered nurse and Assistant Professor in the School of Nursing at the University of British Columbia.
 His clinical background includes work in inpatient adult medicine, community health, and emergency and inpatient child and adolescent mental health.
 This informs his current program of community-based youth mental health and substance use research.

 Trevor’s research takes a social approach to the study of substance use, mental health, and related health and healthcare experiences, with the aim of developing more nuanced understandings of these issues and the social and structural contexts in which they are experienced.
-Trevor’s research is action-oriented, equity-focused, and interdisciplinary in scope.
+His research is action-oriented, equity-focused, and interdisciplinary in scope.
 He leverages participatory research methods, such as photovoice and youth advisory committees, alongside emancipatory theories from diverse research disciplines.

 Credentials